2009

 original 1995 Star Lake Handbook

-is also available in Adobe PDF format on line.
-Click the picture or the link above and the
+is also available in Adobe .PDF format on line.
+Click the picture or the link and the

-two, depending on your connection speed.
+depending on your connection speed.
 Just close the Acrobat

 window or press the "back" button in your browser to return here.
 The cover